-I’m not sure if a person is supposed to “know” their destiny, but I do know that they have to believe in it.
+I’m not sure if a person is supposed to “know” their destiny, but I do know that they’re supposed to believe in it.
 I also believe that as any first great hit can be a young rap artist’s last, it’s also true that any one of these brief meditations can be my final consolidation with the world.

 That said, I’m happy to note that I’m finally putting together the final touches for Episode 16 of J.T.
 The L.A.
 Storyteller Podcast this evening, which, if the laws of rewards for great efforts continue in service as they usually do, should mean for readers and listeners that the episode will be available sometime tomorrow.
 I will feature it here on the site, as well as on Apple, Spotify, & Google Play.

 “Know your worth.”
 Another saying that comes to mind.
-I don’t know if I fully know yet the worth of J.T: The L.A.
+I don’t know if I fully yet grasp the worth of J.T: The L.A.
 Storyteller Podcast, but I can definitely tell you how much I believe it’s worth.
-But that’s a cuento for another time.
+Yet that’s a cuento for another time.